 California State University Northridge (CSUN) has a pretty large campus with many different departments.
 CSUN College of Education and CSUN College of Humanities were both in need of some interior signage to help people navigate through the building.
 The two offices, the Liberal Studies Program and the Credential Office, were connected through the same lobby, and they wanted a professional way to identify the different rooms.

 When starting design on any sign, we consider what is going on the sign and where it’s going.
 These signs were to be installed above the doorway onto white drywall.
 The information that needed to be displayed was just lettering.
 In order to contrast against the white wall, we used black acrylic that was 3/8″ thick.
 Black and white are probably one of the most popular contrasting colors used for signage.
-Each letter was flat-cut from a flat sheet of black acrylic and were to be installed with VHB tape and silicone.
+Each letter was flat-cut from a flat sheet of black acrylic and was to be installed with VHB tape and silicone.

 Installing individual dimensional letters can be a difficult task due to how many different pieces there are.
 If just one letter is crooked or the kerning is not correct, the whole sign will look off.
 During installation, we always use a pattern and for these signs, we had two installers on the job.
 When installing dimensional letters, we either mount the letters with studs or with adhesive.